-A bulk commodities terminal, one of the world’s largest, has a capacity of over 65 million tons a year.
+Our client in this case study “Simulating a Commodities Terminal” is a bulk commodities terminal, one of the world’s largest, and has a capacity of over 65 million tons a year.
 The terminal is owned by a number of major mining companies.
 Storage space and throughput is allocated to each shareholder in proportion to their shareholding.

 Management were aware that efficiencies could also be gained by smarter layout of the terminal’s stockpiles.
 However they were unable to determine the extent of the potential improvement this would bring in throughput and performance.
 Due to the limitations of traditional computer modelling techniques, management were unable to simulate the detailed equipment and operational complexities of the terminal.

 The company decided to upgrade their modelling capabilities, replacing their existing modelling systems with knowledge based systems.
 The primary purpose was to conduct feasibility studies into continued terminal expansions.